jchadwick/AspNetMvc-TheGoodParts/Presentation.md

 		AuctionsController:  43
 	* Loosely-typed ViewData/ViewBag usage
 		AuctionsController:  39
+	* ...some of it to support shared content (e.g. navigation) _Navigation.cshtml: 13
+	* Tons of logic in the views
+		Auctions.cshtml: 12

 2. The drawbacks and frustrations to following Microsoft's recommendations:
 	* Calling View() can lead to bugs